The Family and Community Medicine Department offers several avenues of funding support.

 - David B. Oliver Family and Community Medicine Faculty Award

 - Gerald T. Perkoff, MD, Lectureship Endowment

 - Paul Revare, MD, Family Professor of Family Medicine

-Robert (Robin) L. Blake Jr, MD, was recruited in 1978 to care for patients, train residents, and help develop our academic fellowship program.
+Robert (Robin) L. Blake Jr, MD, was recruited in 1978 to care for patients, train residents and help develop our academic fellowship program.
 This two-year program, designed to prepare physicians for careers in academic medicine, has promoted scholarship and research in the department for 35+ years.
-Robin was an exemplary physician, teacher, and scholar who touched the lives of many during his career.
+Dr. Blake was an exemplary physician, teacher and scholar who touched the lives of many during his career.
 The Robert Blake, MD, Endowment has funded our department’s efforts to develop a fully online master’s degree program for physicians who want to teach.
 This degree in academic medicine (MS) provides learners the fundamental knowledge and skills for future academic careers.

 Jack M. and Winifred S. Colwill Endowed Chair

 Jack M. and Winifred S. Colwill Endowed Professor